-5. The regulatory environment under which the organization operates is in compliance with all rules and guidelines issued by this and other state agencies.
+South Carolina Commission on Higher Education is the primary state regulatory agency, and USC Aiken is in compliance with all rules and guidelines issued by this and other state agencies.
 Federal regulations affecting the University include, but are not limited to, all sections of the Higher Education Opportunity Act of 2004; Higher Education Act of 1965, as amended; Title VI and VII of the Civil Rights Act, Americans with Disabilities Act, Age Discrimination in Employment Act, Family Rights and Privacy Act, Drug-Free Schools and Communities Act, Family and Medical Leave Act, and Equity in Athletics Disclosure Act.
 The university complies in full with all regulations issued by the U.S. Department of Education, Department of Labor, State Department, and other federal agencies.
 Various accreditation agencies require ongoing assessments with periodic reviews to monitor compliance with standards for accreditation.
 These include the Southern Association of Colleges and Schools, the National Council for Accreditation of Teacher Education, Association to Advance Collegiate Schools of Business, National League for Nursing Accrediting Commission, the National Association of Schools of Music, and the Masters in Psychology Accreditation Council.